openFyde/chromiumos-overlay/chromeos-base/nnapi/README.md

 1. Do a non-ff git merge from `origin/upstream`.
 1. Upload to gerrit.
 1. Force submit / 'chump' the change since CQ won't process it.
+2. If you do not have owner permissions then reach out to the [oncall sheriff](go/cros-oncall) and politely ask them for an owners override on your CL.
 1. Within a few minutes, copybara should update `libcutils` and `libutils`.
 1. Check the [Copybara dashboard](https://copybara.corp.google.com/list-jobs?piperConfigPath=%2F%2Fdepot%2Fgoogle3%2Fthird_party%2Fcopybara-gsubtreed%2Faosp%2Fcopy.bara.sky).